larq/larq/docs/optimization_guide.md

 - BNN training is more noisy due to non-continuous nature of flipping weights; therefore, we recommend setting your batch norm momentum to 0.9.
 - Similarly, we recommend using a high batch size (e.g. 512, 1024 or even higher).
-- Beware that BNNs tend to require many more epochs than real-valued networks to converge: 200+ epochs when training an Alexnet or Resnet-18 style network on ImageNet is not unusual.
+- Beware that BNNs tend to require many more epochs than real-valued networks to converge: 200+ epochs when training an AlexNet or ResNet-18 style network on ImageNet is not unusual.
 - Networks tend to train much quicker if they are initialized from a trained real-valued model.
-Importantly, this requires the overal architecture of the pretrained network to be as similar as possible to the BNN, including placement of the activation operation (which replaces the binarization operation).
+Importantly, this requires the overall architecture of the pretrained network to be as similar as possible to the BNN, including placement of the activation operation (which replaces the binarization operation).
 Note that although convergence is faster, pretraining does not seem to improve final accuracy.

 ## Further References

 If you would like to learn more, we recommend checking out the following papers (starting at the most recent):

 - [Latent Weights Do Not Exist: Rethinking Binarized Neural Network Optimization](https://arxiv.org/abs/1906.02107) - This paper investigates optimization of BNNs using latent weights and introduces [Bop](/api/optimizers/#bop) as the first custom BNN optimizer.
-- [An Empirical study of Binary Neural Networks' Optimisation](https://openreview.net/forum?id=rJfUCoR5KX) - An emperical comparison of BNN optimization methods, including a detailed discussion on the use of various optimizers and a number of tricks used in the literature.
+- [An Empirical study of Binary Neural Networks' Optimisation](https://openreview.net/forum?id=rJfUCoR5KX) - An empirical comparison of BNN optimization methods, including a detailed discussion on the use of various optimizers and a number of tricks used in the literature.